 Homeowners may take out a second mortgage for a number of reasons, including to pay for unexpected expenses such as major home repairs or renovations.
 Taking out a second mortgage may seem like a good idea at the time, but you not be able to make these payments if you encounter financial hardship in the future.

 If you’re struggling to make ends meet or falling behind on second mortgage payments, you may want to consider filing for bankruptcy.
 Filing for bankruptcy can help certain debtors eliminate their second mortgage and wipe their financial slate clean.
-Learn more about your options by scheduling a free consultation with the lawyers at Mitchell & Hammond today.
+Learn more about your options by scheduling a free consultation with the lawyers at Hammond Law Firm today.

 How to Eliminate Your Second Mortgage By Filing For Chapter 13 Bankruptcy in Oklahoma